-If you find yourself daydreaming about a new career, but struggling to turn it into a reality, then you’re probably in the same position I was in.
-I spent too much time and energy worrying ‘what if’, rather than investing that energy into becoming what I wanted to be.
+If you find yourself daydreaming about a new career path, but struggling to turn it into a reality, then you’re probably in the same position I was in.
+I spent too much time and energy worrying ‘what if’, rather than investing that energy into planning my career goals and becoming what I wanted to be.

 Here’s how I got there.

 They say you regret the things you don’t do, more than you regret the things you do.
 This applies to many areas of life, but it’s especially true about your career.
 What you do for a living shapes the way you think and the way you live your life.